Easy Scotch Pancakes Recipe With Berries & Passion Fruit Curd

 - Heat a large non-stick frying pan over a medium heat.
 Rub a piece of kitchen paper with a little butter and smear this over the pan.
 Drop 4 generous tablespoons of the batter on the hot pan and leave to cook until large bubbles form on the top, for about 1-2 minutes, then flip them over with a palette knife and cook until golden.
 Transfer to a clean tea towel to keep soft and warm whilst you cook the rest, greasing the pan each time.

 - Serve the warm pancakes drizzled with the passion fruit curd and berries and sprinkle with some Tate & Lyle Golden Granulated Sugar.

-If you prep a batter mix the night before, this Pancake recipe can be a quick and easy breakfast for you in the morning when you're in a little bit of a rush!
+- If you prep a batter mix the night before, this scotch pancake recipe can be a quick and easy breakfast for you in the morning when you're in a little bit of a rush!